iivooo/storageUI/README.md

 userspace is recommended due to permission issues:
 `git clone ...`

-If you dont have it you need some compilers. e.g. in ubuntu `sudo apt-get install build-essentials`
+If you dont have it you need some compilers. e.g. in ubuntu `sudo apt-get install build-essential`

 Now install all dependecies of the project.
 Go into the projects folder and hit:
 `npm install`